libre-platforms/libre-pages/README.md

 By adding the `--color` option to the command, the test result (__success__/__pass__ or __fail__) will be highlighted.

+You can also run all tests automatically on file, if you use the script `test-watch.sh`.
+__Note:__ This script requires `inotifywait` in order to watch for file changes.
+So, make sure `inotify-tools` is installed on your machine.

 #### before_test()
 This method is executed before every test.